jermowery/jermowery.github.io/content/recipes/goulash.md

 ## Ingredients

-### Broth

-- 2 lb Beef chuck
+- 2 lb beef chuck (anything labeled stew meat works)
-- 1 ts Salt
+- 1 tsp salt
-- 4 potatoes; Peeled and diced
+- 2lb potatoes, peeled and diced
+- 1lb carrots, peeled and chopped (non-traditional but delicious)
 - 2 Tbsp paprika
 - 2 Tbsp olive oil
-- 1/4 ts Black pepper
+- 1/4 tsp black pepper
+- 2 bay leaves
-- 2 Bay Leaves
+- 2 onions, diced
-- 1 qt Water
-- 2 onions
+- 2 bell peppers, diced

-### Egg dumpling batter

-- 1 Egg
-- 6 tb Flour
-- 1/8 tsp Salt
+- 1-2 diced tomato cans

 ## Instructions

-### Broth

-1. Cut beef into 1 inch squares, add 1/2 tsp. salt.
-2. Chop onions and brown in oil, add beef and paprika.
+1. Chop onions and brown in oil
+1. Add chopped bell peppers and tomatoes to onions and saute until softened
-3. Let beef simmer in its own juice along with salt and paprika for 1 hr. on low heat.
+1. Add beef (chopped into 1 inch squares), ground paprika, and bay leaves.
+Let beef simmer in its own juice for two hours on low heat (if it seems dry you can add just enough water to almost cover all ingredients)
-4. Add water, diced potatoes and remaining salt.
-5. Cover and simmer until potatoes are done and meat is tender.
+1. Add diced potatoes and remaining salt.
+Stir, then add just enough water to just barely cover everything.
+Cover and simmer until potatoes are done (40+ minutes) and meat is tender.

-### Egg dumpling batter

-1. Prepare egg dumpling batter: Add flour to unbeaten egg and salt.
-Mix well.
-2. Let stand for 1/2 hour for flour to mellow

-### Combine

-1. Drop by dumpling batter by teaspoonful into Goulash.
-2. Cover and simmer 5 minutes after dumplings rise to surface